 They say that timing is everything, and to a certain extent, this is true in car shipping.
 Most haulers operate on a sliding schedule, making multiple pickups and deliveries along the same route.
-When giving their customer an ETA, there are many potential delays they need to account for.
-They often give you a range of delivery dates, something along the lines of “within 3-5 days”.
+When giving their customer an estimated time of arrival, there are many potential delays they need to account for.
+They often give you a range of delivery dates, something along the lines of “within 3-5 days.”

-Now, all car transporters try their best to honor these ETAs, and timely delivery should never be treated as a luxury.
+Car transporters do their best to honor these ETAs, and you shouldn’t consider timely delivery to be a luxury.
 Still, some shipments end up prioritized by necessity.
-If you want a guarantee that your car arrives in 3 days as opposed to 5, you’ll need to pay extra.
+If you want a guarantee that your car arrives in sooner than later, you should pay more for priority transport.

-So while the cheapest way to ship a car wouldn’t necessarily be the slowest, it wouldn’t be the fastest either.
+The cheapest way to ship a car isn’t necessarily the slowest, but you shouldn’t count on it being the fastest either.
 The amount of money you can save by opting out of “express delivery” deals is difficult to estimate.
 We always advise car owners to talk to each potential transporter before hiring one.
 Once you hear what kind of time scale they’re offering, you’ll have a better sense of what you’re paying for.

 Terminal shipping is favored by customers living in high-density urban areas.
 This involves the hauler dropping off your car at a terminal (for example, at a dealership) and you going there to pick it up.
 It costs significantly less because it’s easier for them to drop off all the cars in one spot.